4.2. The Image Classification Dataset

 Open the notebook in SageMaker Studio Lab

-One of the widely used dataset for image classification is the MNIST dataset (LeCun et al., 1998) of handwritten digits.
+One widely used dataset for image classification is the MNIST dataset (LeCun et al., 1998) of handwritten digits.
 At the time of its release in the 1990s it posed a formidable challenge to most machine learning algorithms, consisting of 60,000 images of \(28 \times 28\) pixels resolution (plus a test dataset of 10,000 images).
-To put things into perspective, at the time, a Sun SPARCStation 5 with a whopping 64MB of RAM and a blistering 5 MFLOPs was considered state of the art equipment for machine learning at AT&T Bell Laboratories in 1995.
+To put things into perspective, back in 1995, a Sun SPARCStation 5 with a whopping 64MB of RAM and a blistering 5 MFLOPs was considered state of the art equipment for machine learning at AT&T Bell Laboratories.
 Achieving high accuracy on digit recognition was a key component in automating letter sorting for the USPS in the 1990s.
-Deep networks such as LeNet-5 (LeCun et al., 1995), support vector machines with invariances (Schölkopf et al., 1996), and tangent distance classifiers (Simard et al., 1998) all allowed to reach error rates below 1%.
+Deep networks such as LeNet-5 (LeCun et al., 1995), support vector machines with invariances (Schölkopf et al., 1996), and tangent distance classifiers (Simard et al., 1998) all could reach error rates below 1%.

 For over a decade, MNIST served as the point of reference for comparing machine learning algorithms.
-While it had a good run as a benchmark dataset, even simple models by today’s standards achieve classification accuracy over 95%, making it unsuitable for distinguishing between stronger models and weaker ones.
-Even more so, the dataset allows for very high levels of accuracy, not typically seen in many classification problems.
+While it had a good run as a benchmark dataset, even simple models by today’s standards achieve classification accuracy over 95%, making it unsuitable for distinguishing between strong models and weaker ones.
+Even more, the dataset allows for very high levels of accuracy, not typically seen in many classification problems.
 This skewed algorithmic development towards specific families of algorithms that can take advantage of clean datasets, such as active set methods and boundary-seeking active set algorithms.
-Today, MNIST serves as more of sanity checks than as a benchmark.
+Today, MNIST serves as more of a sanity check than as a benchmark.
 ImageNet (Deng et al., 2009) poses a much more relevant challenge.
 Unfortunately, ImageNet is too large for many of the examples and illustrations in this book, as it would take too long to train to make the examples interactive.
-As a substitute we will focus our discussion in the coming sections on the qualitatively similar, but much smaller Fashion-MNIST dataset (Xiao et al., 2017), which was released in 2017.
+As a substitute we will focus our discussion in the coming sections on the qualitatively similar, but much smaller Fashion-MNIST dataset (Xiao et al., 2017) which was released in 2017.
 It contains images of 10 categories of clothing at \(28 \times 28\) pixels resolution.

 %matplotlib inline